 Now, Fr.
 Chris has been called home to our Lord and waiting for the last day, when he will be raised up!

 Fr.
 Chris has already been missed and we will love him and miss him forever!

 Rest in peace our dear friend!
 You deserve it!

-To send flowers to Reverend Father Chris Soeterboek's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reverend Father Chris Soeterboek, please visit our floral store.